pixelbakery/pixelbakery-website/README.md

 | Blue – Light | #CCEEFF | 204, 238, 255 | 200°, 100%, 90% | [Link](https://convertingcolors.com/hex-color-CCEEFF.html)
 | Blue – Default | #66CCFF | 102, 204, 255 | 200°, 100%, 70% | [Link](https://convertingcolors.com/hex-color-66CCFF.html)
 | Blue – Dark | #045171 | 4, 81, 113 | 198°, 93%, 23% | [Link](https://convertingcolors.com/hex-color-045171.html)

+## Iconography

+there are two icon folders containing PB's iconographic assets.
+One called Abs (absolute) and one called Rel (relative).

+*Absolute*
+All icons are set to 270x270px, regardless of their relation to other icons.
+Good for using as individual elements

+*Relative*
+All icons are sized relative to the other icons.
+This gives the line thickness a consistant weight